-When the data source The connection string must also identify The user must supply Contains the ODBC driver name and location; the name of the database file/server; startup parameters; and the user ID and password.
-No additional information No additional information.
+When the data source The connection string must also identify The user must sup- ply Contains the ODBC driver name and loca- tion; the name of the database file/server; startup parameters; and the user ID and pass- word.
+No additional informa- tion No additional informa- tion.
 Contains only the name and location of the ODBC driver.
-The name of the database file/ server; and, optionally, the user ID and the password.
-User ID and password if not provided in the DSN or ODBC connection string.
-Does not exist The name of the ODBC driver to be used, in the following format: Driver={ODBCdriver name} User ID and password if not provided in the ODBC connection string.
-Also, the name of the database, the database file or the database server; and, optionally, other connection parameters such as user ID and password.
+The name of the database file/ server; and, option- ally, the user ID and the password.
+User ID and password if not provided in the DSN or ODBC con- nection string.
+Does not exist The name of the ODBC driver to be used, in the following format: Driver={ODBCdrivernar User ID and password if not provided in the ODBC connection Also, the name of the database, the database file or the database server; and, optionally, other connection parameters such as user ID and pass- word.

-\mathcal{G} For more information on ODBC connections and configurations, see the following:
+For more information on ODBC connections and configurations, see the following:

-- "Connecting to a Database" on page 37 of the book ASA Database Administration Guide. - The Open Database Connectivity (ODBC) SDK, available from Microsoft.
+- "Connecting to a Database" [ASA Database Administration Guide, page 37]. - The Open Database Connectivity (ODBC) SDK, available from Microsoft.